cosmo0/retropie-arcade-overlays/README.md

 The compilation is "complete", and does not care whether the games works on your raspberry pi, needs special hardware (lightgun...), does not work in MAME2003, etc.

-However, if a parent game does not work in MAME2003 but one of its clone does, the config files will exist for both games; that's why there seem to be duplicates.
+However, if a parent game does not work in MAME2003 but one of its clone does, the config files will exist for both games; that's why there seem to be duplicates and clones.

 ### [Realistic overlays](overlays-realistic/) (510 games)

 Mix between [John Merit](https://forums.libretro.com/t/arcade-overlays/4084/), [OrionsAngel](https://www.youtube.com/orionsangel) and [Derek Moore](https://www.youtube.com/user/oldstarscream) works.

 Makes your TV look like you're in front of an arcade cabinet.
-They have screen glare included in the overlay, and are configured to run with a scanline + curvature shader (zfast_crt_curve).
+They have screen glare and scratches included in the overlay, and are configured to run with a scanline + curvature shader (zfast_crt_curve).

-Orions Angel's overlays are configured to run at 720p, because at 1080p, with the shaders, some game are quite slow.
-John Merit are still configured to run at 1080p, because they were already configured like that when I got them, and I don't want to spend hours changing them.

 ### [Artwork overlays](overlays-artworks/) (780 games)